 Research and Development Tax Credit: A credit equal to 5% of a company’s qualified research expenses in the state may be claimed by eligible businesses.
 The credit cannot be used to offset more than 50% of a company’s remaining tax liability after all other credits have been applied.
 Unused credits can be carried forward for up to 10 years.

 Fee-in-Lieu of Property Taxes (FILOT): Companies making a total capital investment of at least $2.5 million may negotiate with the county to obtain a lower assessment ratio and stabilize millage rates for up to 30 years.
-By law, the company has five years to meet the minimum investment threshold, and the county can offer an additional five-year extension to complete the project.
+By law, the company has five years to meet the minimum investment threshold and the county can offer an additional five-year extension to complete the project.
 Thus, all of the investment placed under the fee must be incurred within a maximum of ten years.
 The company may include both real and personal property under the FILOT agreement.
 However, property that has been on the tax rolls in the state previously, including existing buildings, is not eligible for the FILOT.
 (This restriction is waived for companies investing an additional $45 million or more in new investment.)

 Under a FILOT, payments to local government are significantly reduced through the negotiation of a lower assessment rate from 10.5% to as low as 6%.
 For certain large projects assessment ratios as low as 4% may be negotiated.
 The company may also negotiate a locked-in millage rate for up to 30 years or a five-year adjustable rate for the property that is subject to the FILOT.
 With a FILOT, personal property depreciates, but real property is fixed at the original cost for the life of the fee.
 However, the county and the company may instead provide that any real property subject to the FILOT may be reported at its fair market value as determined by the appraisal of the South Carolina Department of Revenue and may be re-appraised every five years.